 If you’re looking for a high quality pull out kitchen faucet that won’t break your budget, check out the Pfister G13310SS Pfister Series model.
-It combines versatility with a timeless look, provided with the quality one of the most reputable brands in the industry.
+It combines versatility with a timeless look, provided with the quality of one of the most reputable brands in the industry.

 The body of the faucet is made of brass that meets the low-lead regulations.
 The faucet is also covered with a heavily plated finish that has good resistance to corrosion and discoloration.
-It also offers a good variety of finishes: polished chrome, stainless steel, Tuscan bronze and white.
+It also offers a good variety of finishes: polished chrome, stainless steel, Tuscan bronze, and white.
 All the finishes look stylish and such variety makes it possible to fit the fixture in different kitchen decors.

 The pull out spray is attached to the spout on a retractable 38” nylon hose.
 This gives you all the extra reach that you need.
 For example, you can easily reach those large pots or pans that don’t fit inside the sink, so you need to fill them on the countertop.

 Moreover, the spout has a reach of 8-13/16” and it has a 180-degree swivel, which gives you more access to all sides of the sink.
 So what you get are maximum reach and maximum maneuverability.